plantandsoul/pasca-astro/README.md

 | `pnpm astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro -- --help` | Get help using the Astro CLI                     |

+### How to codegen the types
+The types in `src/__generated__/*` are automatically generated with a codegen script.
+This saves us from having to hand-write the schemas we already write on the backend and reduces risk of falling out of sync.

+These types should be updated anytime the backend schemas are modified.
+The steps to do this are:
+1. Start the backend locally (`npm run develop`).
+2. Run `npm run openapi` in the backend.
+This lets you serve the [OpenAPI](https://www.openapis.org/) json spec at `localhost:1337/documentation/openapi.json`.
+3. Run `pnpm run codegen` in the front-end.
+This ingests the OpenAPI spec and automatically generates corresponding typescript types.